bytedeco/javacpp/README.txt

 -properties android-arm -Dplatform.root=<path to android-ndk-r7b> \
 -Dcompiler.path=<path to arm-linux-androideabi-g++> -d libs/armeabi/
 }}}
-And to make everything automatic, we may insert that command into, for example, the Ant `build.xml` file or the Eclipse `.project` file as a [http://help.eclipse.org/helios/index.jsp?topic=/org.eclipse.platform.doc.user/gettingStarted/qs-96_non_ant_pjs.htm Non-Ant project builder].
+To make everything automatic, we may also insert that command into, for example, the Ant `build.xml` file or the Eclipse `.project` file as a [http://help.eclipse.org/helios/index.jsp?topic=/org.eclipse.platform.doc.user/gettingStarted/qs-96_non_ant_pjs.htm Non-Ant project builder].

 ==Acknowledgments==
-I am currently an active member of the Okutomi & Tanaka Laboratory, Tokyo Institute of Technology, supported by a scholarship from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of the Japanese Government.
+This project was conceived at the Okutomi & Tanaka Laboratory, Tokyo Institute of Technology, where I was supported by a generous scholarship from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of the Japanese Government.
+I extend my gratitude further to all who have reported bugs, donated code, or made suggestions for improvements!

 ==Changes==
+===March 29, 2012===
+ * Added new `compiler.framework` property and corresponding `@Platform.framework()` value to allow easier binding with Mac OS X frameworks
+ * Changed most `Builder` errors into warnings, letting the building process complete successfully more often
+ * We may now use the `@NoDeallocator` annotation on a class to disable deallocation for all allocation methods

 ===March 03, 2012===
- * Added new `@Deallocator` annotation to prevent `allocate()` and `allocateArray()` methods from registering a native deallocator to `Pointer` objects (issue #1)
+ * Added new `@NoDeallocator` annotation to prevent `allocate()` and `allocateArray()` methods from registering a native deallocator to `Pointer` objects (issue #1)
  * `Generator` now properly skips as unsupported array parameters that do not have a primitive component type, and logs a warning (issue #7)
  * `Generator` and `Builder` would append the same include files, libraries, or options multiple times when not required: Fixed in `Loader.appendProperty()` (issue #8)
  * Moved the placement of the class-level @Index annotation to the getter and setter methods themselves